Omkar-patil-006/IT-Setup-Auto.-Script/README.md

-# 🖥️ DF IT TEAM — Windows Setup Script
+# 🖥️ IT TEAM — Windows Setup Script

+## 📌 About This Script

+This script was created to **reduce repetitive IT setup work** and **save time** during fresh Windows machine deployments.

+Instead of manually installing each application, creating users, and configuring folders one by one — this script does everything automatically in a single run.

+> ⚡ This script was built with the assistance of AI tools.
+> Developed & maintained by **DF IT Team**.

 A PowerShell automation script to quickly set up a fresh Windows machine for deployment.
 Built for IT teams to save time during bulk laptop/PC setup.